Tyler Nevin Player Props: Tigers vs. Phillies

-On Tuesday, Tyler Nevin (.136 batting average in his past 10 games, with a home run, a walk and three RBI) and the Detroit Tigers face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:40 PM ET.
+On Thursday, Tyler Nevin (.136 batting average in his past 10 games, with a home run, a walk and three RBI) and the Detroit Tigers face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Phillies.
+In his last game he had a hitless showing (0-for-1) against the Phillies.

 Tyler Nevin Game Info & Props vs. the Phillies